quorum1/governance/docs/igs-roles.md

 **Members** are all active Quorum1 members at any membership level.

-### Network
+### Network Member

-**Network Members** or **The Network** refers to active members who participate in the community but have yet to collaborate on internal or external projects.
+**Network Members** are all active members at the Network level of membership.
 They receive base access to select systems and do not have any formal role in governance.

 ### Contributor

-**Contributors** sign formal membership agreements and actively work on Foundation teams such as Finance, Ops, Build, and Legal.
-Stewards lead these teams and associated iniatives, and Contributors may also be invited to collaborate in these same areas.
+**Contributors** are all active members at the Contributor, Foundation, or Steward levels of membership.
+All contributors are able to participate in governance.
+To be clear: For the purposes of role definitions, Foundation Members and Stewards may also act as Contributors.

-### Foundation
+### Foundation Members

-**Foundation members** sign formal membership agreements and actively work on Foundation teams such as Finance, Ops, Build, and Legal.
-Stewards lead these teams and associated iniatives, and Contributors may also be invited to collaborate in these same areas.
+**Foundation Members** are all active members at the Foundation level of membership.
+They do not have any specific role in governance beyond their roles as Contributors.

 ### Stewards

-The **Stewards** are active owning members of Quorum1's underlying legal entity and lead efforts and initiatives within The Foundation.
+The **Stewards** are all active members at the Steward level of membership.
+They are also the owning "Members" of Quorum1's underlying legal entity and thus hold an increased level of responsibility and liability for the ongoing operation of Quorum1.
+The Stewards provide critical leadership in governance.

 ### Strong Steward

-The **Strong Steward** is a single individual, specifically Hank Holiday (also referred to as the Meta Founder).
+The **Managing Steward** (also referred to as the "Managing Partner") is a single individual, specifically Hank Holiday (also referred to as the Meta Founder).

-If the Strong Steward is incapacitated such that they are unable to fulfill their responsibilities effectively, or if the Steward no longer wishes to serve in the role, a new Steward may be appointed with the unanimous approval of all Partners capable of participating.
-In that event, this doc should be updated with the new Steward's name.
+If the Managing Steward is incapacitated such that they are unable to fulfill their responsibilities effectively, or if the Managing Steward no longer wishes to serve in the role, a new Managing Steward may be appointed with the unanimous approval of all Stewards capable of participating.
+In that event, this doc must be updated with the new Managing Steward's name.